thud/Dashboard-App/README.md

 ### Initial Testing:
 **If you want to test this project before any modification**, then you will have to create a new MySQL database from the MySqlDump: `SAdb.sql`
 To check that this is working, a `MySQL server` instance must be setup and running  on the user's computer.
-To spin up the exact database that I used during development, use the following command in a terminal app.
+To spin up the exact database that I used during development, use the following command :point_down: in a terminal app.
 Then enter your password for the MySQL **root** user (when prompted).
 ```
 $ mysql -u root -p SystemAvailability < SAdb.sql
 ```